 Greene’s is non-selective and accepts students of all ages and abilities.
-Thus, the success of each student can only be measured against his or her stated objectives.
-However we are able to provide an over-view of the success of some of our students.
+Admission to our sixth form is based on an assessment of each student’s aptitude to benefit from the tutorial method of learning, whatever his or her capability; and each student has a course of study that is both individual and specific.
+Thus, the success of each student can only be measured against his or her stated objectives and we are therefore only able to provide a generalised overview of our academic results.

 IOI Data 2010-2012